-- 12 weeks paid maternity leave to attract and maintain high calibre female employees; - Financial support towards staff fitness and wellbeing costs to encourage employees to have healthy lifestyles; - Study assistance to build the capacity of the organisation and grow employees; and - A performance bonus plan to motivate employees to achieve outstanding results.
+- Attractive salary packages; - 12 weeks paid maternity leave; - Financial support towards staff fitness and wellbeing costs to encourage employees to have healthy lifestyles: - Study assistance to build the capacity of the organisation and individuals; - Ongoing structured training and access to industry based information sessions throughout the year; and - A performance bonus plan to motivate employees to achieve outstanding results.

-This policy provides the Company with a clear reference of responsibilities and entitlements for prospective and existing employees and assists in the attraction and maintenance of a balanced and enriched workforce.
+The company's Terms and Benefits policy provides a clear reference point for existing and prospective employees and assists in the attraction and maintenance of a balanced and enriched workforce.

-To link this broad policy to our daily actions, and to better manage the training and development of our staff for the changing needs of the business, in 2011 a performance management system was implemented.
-Each staff member and their manager executed a performance management agreement including performance goals for the year ahead and details of support to be provided to assist in the achievement of performance goals.
+To link this broad policy to daily actions, and to better manage the training and development of staff for the changing needs of the business, a performance management framework was implemented.